johandenerad/hello-world/README.md

 **Activity**

-12/02/2018 - Added Blackjack.py: A very basic blackjack game built as part of an online course.
+12/02/2018 - Added Blackjack.py: A very basic blackjack game, built in Python using Jupyter Notebook, as part of an online course.